 LONDON IS MY CITY

 NAME: JULIE LINDEN

-I visit London to find good stories, grab a drink with friends and simply because it’s one of the greatest cities on earth.
+I visit London to find good stories, grab a drink with my friends and simply because it’s the greatest city on earth.
 And because of the obvious: the city pulse, metropolitan feel, shopping and musicals.
 But don’t forget the less obvious – dare to go outside the inner city comfort zone and discover new territory.
 London is so much more than Oxford Street, Primark and Harrods!

 My first memory